Rhode Island

 - Massachusetts requires all-party consent under Mass.
 Gen. Laws ch.
 272, § 99

-When calling people in these neighboring states, inform all parties or get explicit consent before recording.
+When calling people in any of these states, inform all parties or get explicit consent before recording.
+The stricter rule generally controls when a call touches a two-party state.

 Business Phone Call Recording